cooscoos/stipends/markdown/ts_method.md

 The real value of income from previous years can be calculated using the consumer price index with housing costs (CPIH), taken from the ONS [[6]](https://www.ons.gov.uk/economy/inflationandpriceindices/timeseries/l522/mm23).
 For incomplete years, annual CPIH is estimated as the mean of the CPIH values for available months.

-If you had income, $I$, in 2013 and wanted to calculate what its equivalent value, $R$, would be in 2023, you would use:
+If you had an income, $I$, in 2013 and wanted to calculate what its equivalent value, $R$, would be in 2023, you would use:

 $$ R = I \times {C(2023) \over C(2013)} $$,

 where $C(2023)$ and $C(2013)$ are the CPIH values in 2023 and 2013 respectively.
-In the time series graph, the net incomes from UKRI stipends, NLW / RLW are inflation adjusted using equations of this form.
+In the time series graph, the net incomes from stipends and salaried work are inflation adjusted using equations of this form.

-Inflation adjustment is not required to show that PhD stipends and the NLW have converged, but it does show that PhD stipends have not kept pace with RLW income.
+Inflation adjustment is not required to show that PhD stipends and the NLW have converged, but it does show that the real value of PhD stipends have remained constant.